 (Time To Teach!® training and resources are not currently available in Pennsylvania.)

-Randolph M. Boardman, Ed.D. is the senior training advisor for CPI.
-Dr. Boardman is also a senior trainer of Life Space Crisis Intervention
+Randolph M. Boardman, Ed.D. was a senior training advisor for CPI.
+Boardman is a senior trainer of Life Space Crisis Intervention

 for classroom management and differentiated instruction.
 Before joining CPI, Randy was a teacher and a principal for 27 years in elementary, middle, and secondary schools.
 He also has experience in residential care working with adults with developmental delays.